ryane/ryaneschinger.com/content/articles/2017-02-20-terraform-state-move.md

 {{% note %}}

 I am not including the source of the `web` module in this post as it is almost identical to the original flat configuration.
-You can view the full version on [github](https://github.com/ryane/terraform-state-mv-example/tree/modules/modules/web).
+You can view the full version in the modules branch on [github](https://github.com/ryane/terraform-state-mv-example/tree/modules/modules/web).